Migracode-Barcelona/old-syllabus-contents/js-core-3/week-10/lesson.md

 The `const` keyword is similar to `let`, the only difference is that a variable declared using `const` can't be changed after it is assigned.

-> Exercise: What advantages might a block scope variable have over a function
+> What advantages might a block scope variable have over a function
 > scope variable?
 In what situation might you want to use `const` instead of a
 > variable that can be re-assigned?

-> Exercise: Let's update this code to use `let` and `const` instead of `var`
+> How can we update this code to use `let` and `const` instead of `var`?

 ```js
 function getCircleArea(radius) {